-Inferring Capital-Labor Substitution from Firm Size Distortions (Job Market Paper)
+Inferring Capital-Labor Substitution from Firm Size Distortions (New draft coming soon)

 I propose a novel identification strategy to estimate the elasticity of substitution between capital and labor, taking advantage of a set of size-dependent policies.
 These policies create a break in the size distribution of French firms.
 To the extent that firms around the threshold distort their capital-labor ratio, the elasticity of substitution can be recovered from firm-level distorted input choices and the amount of bunching.
 On the other hand, because firms have an incentive to under-report their size, part of the apparent distortions is only due to evasion.
 I extend the canonical span of control model with a labor friction and a misreporting margin, and develop formulas to link the elasticity to observed distortions.
 I merge two comprehensive administrative datasets and use the discrepancies between a self-reported employment count and a more accurate measure that the administration calculates from employees' payroll data.
 I provide direct evidence for evasion, show that under-reporting surges around the threshold, and accounts for a large fraction of the distortions.
 I find that firm-level elasticities are close to zero and that the aggregate elasticity in the economy, is around 0.3.
 Additional channels on the extensive margin are important to reach higher elasticities of substitution.
 (Paper)